Jarrett Hurd: Hurd vs. Williams

 Hurd's next defence came on May 11, 2019, against Julian Wililams.
 Williams was ranked #1 by the IBF and #4 by the WBA at light middleweight.
 In what was a Fight of the Year candidate, both fighters came out aggressively.
 Williams managed to get the better out of Hurd, dropping him once in the second round, and outboxing Hurd on numerous occasions.
 All three judges saw Williams as the clear winner, scoring the fight 116–111, 115–112 and 115–112 to hand Hurd the first defeat of his professional career.

+Post world title

 Hurd vs. Santana

 In his comeback fight on January 25, 2020, Hurd fought Francisco Santana.
 The fight revealed a changed Hurd, who fought more on the outside than on the inside.
 Hurd dominated the fight in every aspect, as he also managed to drop his opponent in the final round en route to a unanimous decision victory.